 Here's what your team needs to know about why secrets are leaking, to better understand the problem.
 In our next post in this Secrets Exposed series, you'll learn about the how.

-[ Learn more with our special report, Secrets Exposed: A Modern Guide
+[ Learn more in our special report, Secrets Exposed: A Modern Guide for Securing Secrets in Software ]

 Secrets in software are the worst kept secrets